aregsar/aregsarblog/blog/2019/how-to-setup-your-github-pages-blog-structure-in-five-minutes/index.md

 > Note that the period in `index.md` part was removed.

-## Notes on using relative URLs
+## Notes on using GFM style alternative relative URLs between pages

-GFM has a Markdown extension that allows us to use relative page references instead of absolute URLs in our Markdown links.
+GFM has a Markdown extension that allows us to use relative page references, instead of absolute URLs in our Markdown links which I detailed in the sections above.

 Using relative page references, the link to the root index.md file from the about.md page would be